 - Georgia State University (2018-2019, per semester): $5,429 (in-state)/$14,716 (out-of-state)

 - Moving to a new area can bring a lot of changes to your financial situation.
 To manage the change, you might consider working with a financial advisor.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When most people pick a bank to deposit their money with, they tend to stick with them for an extended period of time.
 When you move to a new state, though, you’ll likely be forced into joining forces with a different bank.
 Here are some of your local options in Georgia: South Georgia Banking Company, The Heritage Bank, BankSouth, Northeast Georgia Bank and Southcrest Bank.